1989 Chinese protests by region: Inner Mongolia

+The largest demonstrations in Inner Mongolia occurred in the regional capital, Hohhot, where many of the autonomous region's universities were concentrated.
+Wuhai, Baotou, the Ih Ju League and other areas also saw varying degrees of protest activity.

 Hohhot

 Students in Hohhot, ranging at times up to 3,000 people, started protesting between May 11 and May 14, 1989, demanding inflation control, governmental corruption reforms, and better funding for education.
 Many also asked for information regarding possible shady dealings being done by the region's most senior Party official, Ulanfu.

 On May 19 roughly 10,000 students were still taking to the streets.
 By May 22 most demonstrations began to decline in numbers.
 Students would still remain on strike for the next four days with less than a third staying on campuses.

 Anger towards Premier Li Peng once again riled students in Hohhot on May 29, and approximately 4,000 marched in the city demanding his resignation.

 Students and teachers marched in a crowd of 4,000 when they heard of the June 4, massacre in Beijing.
 Chanting slogans about revenge, they were greeted by roughly 10,000 citizens when they reached the city's main square.